 Home collection programs are rare throughout the country, and we are fortunate to have a fairly large portion of the population served by the Kane County HHW home collection program.

 Eligible areas include the six northern townships of Hampshire, Rutland, Dundee, Burlington, Plato, and Elgin; the cities of Batavia and Geneva; and Mill Creek.
-Note that the City of Elgin and Village of Sugar Grove have their own programs for these wastes.
+Note that the city of Elgin has its own programs for these wastes.

 Residents in eligible areas can schedule an appointment with the county’s contractor, US Ecology, for free collection of HHW from your homes.